 Lynne Bowker is a Professor at the School of Translation & Interpretation and School of Information Studies at the University of Ottawa.
 Her project at Concordia Library focused on machine translation literacy in the context of scholarly communication.

-As part of her residency, Bowker will conduct research with non-anglophone student and faculty participants from Concordia to understand how they are engaging with machine translation with respect to scholarly communication and how it can be improved.
+As part of her residency, Bowker conducted research with non-anglophone student and faculty participants from Concordia to understand how they are engaging with machine translation with respect to scholarly communication and how it can be improved.

-In addition, she will work with Concordia librarians to develop a workshop on machine translation literacy for the university community.
+In addition, she worked with Concordia librarians to develop a workshop on machine translation literacy for the university community.